Key Points:

 Gottfried Wilhelm Leibniz

-Gottfried Wilhelm Freiherr Baron von Leibniz (the inventor of the Stepped Reckoner and a dreamer for a thinking device) was born in Leipzig, Germany, on Sunday, 21 June, 1646, (according to the Julian calendar ) in the family of Friedrich Leibniz (1597-1652) and his third wife—Catharina Schmuck-Leibniz (1621-1664).
+Gottfried Wilhelm Freiherr Baron von Leibniz (the inventor of the Stepped Reckoner and a dreamer for a thinking device) was born in Leipzig, Germany, on Sunday, 21 June 1646, (according to the Julian calendar) in the family of Friedrich Leibniz (1597-1652) and his third wife — Catharina Schmuck-Leibniz (1621-1664).
 Gottfried had a half-brother and a half-sister from the first marriage of his father, and a sister from the third, Anna Catharina (1648-1672).

 The name of Leibniz might lead to the supposition, that the family was of Slavonic origin.
-His great-grandfather and grandfather held honourable offices under government, and his father, besides following the calling of a notary, was a professor of Moral Philosophy and Vice Chairman of the faculty of philosophy at the University of Leipzig.
+His great-grandfather and grandfather held honorable offices under government, and his father, besides following the calling of a notary, was a professor of Moral Philosophy and Vice Chairman of the faculty of philosophy at the University of Leipzig.
 His mother, a daughter of a famous Leipzig lawyer, was carefully educated and smart woman, a pious Lutheran.
-This turn out to be very important for Gottfried, because no more than six years old, he had the misfortune to lose his father.
+This turned out to be very important for Gottfried, because no more than six years old, he had the misfortune to lose his father.
 Catharina devoted herself exclusively to the education of her children and exerted a great influence upon her son.

 At a tender age, Gottfried was sent to the then highly popular Nikolaischule (Nicolai-school) (see the nearby photo) in Leipzig, where his extraordinary talent manifested itself in an insatiable desire for mental aliment.
 By 12, he had taught himself Latin, which he used freely all his life, and had begun studying Greek.
 At thirteen, he discovered one of his lifelong passions, the study of logic.
 He entered his father’s university at age 14, and completed university studies by 20, specializing in law and mastering the standard university courses in classics, logic, and scholastic philosophy.
 In 1666, he published his first book, also his habilitation thesis in philosophy, De Arte Combinatoria (On the Art of Combinations).
 When Leipzig declined to assure him a position teaching law upon graduation on account of his age, Leibniz submitted the thesis he had intended to submit at Leipzig to the University of Altdorf instead, and obtained his doctorate in law in five months.
 He then declined an offer of academic appointment at Altdorf, and accepted his first job, which he held only briefly, as secretary to a society of alchemists at Nuremberg.
 At the time, he was keenly interested in alchemy, and he believed that the newly discovered phosphorus might hold the key to the philosophers’ stone.
 In later life however, he came to believe that alchemy was mere superstition, and he seems to have destroyed most of his papers relating to alchemy.